 His song,”Take In a Show” was featured on the TV Sitcom, “New Girl” in 2017.

-Ronnie lives in New York, with his wife, Susan, a neuropsychologist, and two sons, Brian, age twenty, and Michael, age eighteen.
+Ronnie lives in New York, with his wife, Susan, a neuropsychologist, and two sons, Brian, age twenty two, and Michael, age twenty.

 Brian played "Flounder" in "The Little Mermaid" on Broadway and is featured singing the lead vocal on "She's In Love" on the original cast album.